Skip to main content

 Read less...

 • Suicide Call Back Service - call 1300 659 467, or chat online.
-The Suicide Call Back Service offers free professional 24/7 telephone counselling support.
-If you are:
+The Suicide Call Back Service offers free professional 24/7 telephone counselling support if you are:

 • At risk of suicide